 The lesson is that we all need to be careful about the way we present data.
 We don’t want to leave anyone with a false impression because of our secret axis.

 Conversely when confronted with a secret axis don’t accept it.
-A graph without a clear axis is merely a pretty picture and shouldn’t be treated seriously.
+What is a graph without a clear axis?
+Such a graph is merely a pretty picture and should never be treated seriously.

 Read: Gary Smith, 2014, Standard Deviations: Flawed Assumptions, Tortured Data and Other Ways to Lie With Statistics, The Overlook Press.